Saving Electricity home

 See also the EPA's info about household items that contain mercury, here and here.

-Which brings me to the politics behind all this: I'd really like everyone to understand that the scare warnings about mercury in CFL's have been coming from Republicans who want to fight conservation.
+So now let's look at the politics behind all this: I'd really like everyone to understand that the scare warnings about mercury in CFL's have been coming from Republicans who want to fight conservation.
 This isn't partisan bickering, it's a matter of public record, as we'll see presently.
-What's especially ridiculous about this is that the GOP has fought tooth and nail against pollution controls for decades, and now they have the gall to claim to be concerned about toxic mercury.
+What's especially ridiculous about this is that the GOP has fought tooth and nail against pollution controls for decades, including opposing limits on mercury emissions from power plants (source), and now they have the gall to claim to be concerned about mercury in light bulbs.
 Please.
 Their real goal is to keep us from saving energy.

 Think I'm exaggerating?
 Here's the proof.
 Rep. Ted Poe (R-TX) took the floor of the House to blast CFL lightbulbs and opened up with this flabbergasting statement: